 If a cat’s diet is deficient in Vitamin A, it may show in their skin and coat, and they will become lethargic and may suffer from night blindness.

-If you suspect your cat has a vitamin deficiency, talk to your vet so they can run some tests and adjust your cat’s diet if necessary.
+If you suspect your cat has a vitamin deficiency, talk to your vet immediately so they can run some tests and adjust your cat’s diet if necessary.

 Which Cat Vitamins are Available?